Jurisdiction overview

 Who is the Finnish tax authority?

-Verohallinto (the Finnish Tax Administration), under the Ministry of Finance, administers Finland's tax system through Personal Tax, Corporate Tax, and Excise & Customs units; Tulli (Finnish Customs) administers customs and import VAT.
+Verohallinto (the Finnish Tax Administration), under the Ministry of Finance, administers Finland's tax system through Personal Tax, Corporate Tax, and Excise units; Tulli (Finnish Customs) administers customs and import VAT.
 Filings flow through the OmaVero (MyTax) portal.

 When is the Finnish annual return due?